bplmaps/cartinal/guides/readme-instructions.md

 Check out our [descriptive metadata](../documentation/schema) template to get a sense of what types of information we typically capture.
 If you are privy to any useful additional information, please don't hesitate to include.

-*You can contact us about submitting your data project by emailing Belle Lipton at blipton@leventhalmap.org*